IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 }
 ```

-After compiling the contract, you can get a description of the contract interface abi as follows:
+After compiling the contract, a description of the contract interface - ABI - had been provided as follows:

 ```json
 [